AlexeySanko/pybuilder_pytest/README.md

     project.get_property("pytest_integration_extra_args").append("-x")
 ```

-This will break the build if any unittest failed.
+This will break the build if any unittest/integrationtest failed.

 Coverage measure
 ----------------------------------